This post may contain affiliate links. Please read my disclosure policy.

 - Mini chocolate chips– I used Enjoy Life.

-- Mix together all the dry and wet ingredients in a large bowl until well combined and cookie dough like consistency.
-You could also use your food processor for this.
+2. Mix together until well combined and a cookie dough like consistency.
+You can also use a food processor for this.

-- Roll into a smooth ball (about a tablespoon of dough each).
+3. Roll into a smooth ball (about a tablespoon of dough each).
 Then repeat until all the dough is used.

 - As a pre or post workout snack or afternoon pick-me-up.
 Have 2-3 bites for a little protein packed snack!
 These bites are perfect for a little pep of energy without being too heavy and are a great source of fiber to keep you satisfied.
 They are good snacks to eat on the go too!